 Colin's a designer pulling buckets out of a bottomless well of creativity.
 His last name rhymes with vinegar, though it's also okay to call him PINE-GAR.
-A fish of the woods is actually a useful metaphor for Colin.
-His way of thinking is a bit unexpected and that often leads to very original ideas.
+That sounds like a fish swimming in a still forest pool, which is actually pretty much what Colin is like.
+His way of thinking is a bit unexpected, often leading to very original ideas.

-A proud vegetarian, Colin will also throw back a seltzer while the rest of us are rolling around in the gutters.
-He exists in a constant state of wondering whether he should be in a pool doing Aqua Zumba.
+A proud vegetarian, Colin will also throw back a seltzer while the rest of us are rolling around in the gutter.
+He exists in a constant state of wondering whether he would be better off doing Aqua Zumba.

 Taylor gets in a submarine to think about you.
 When she resurfaces there are meaningful ideas, insights and implementation strategies barnacled to the vessel.
-Young as she is, Taylor spent 10 years at the Estee Lauder Companies where she formulated product and service design opportunities for 28 global brands.
+Young as she is, Taylor previously spent 10 years at the Estee Lauder Companies, where she formulated product and service design opportunities for 28 global brands.

 To quiet her thoughts, Taylor makes cheese and other eats.
 She has a degree in design and management from Parsons School of Design and often wears high heels to tower over her Fuzzco brethren.